Your personal brand is more than a glimpse into your personality.

 4. Be Active and Engage

-Importantly, remain active on all of your social media platforms.
+When building your personal brand, it isn’t enough to just have social media accounts.
+Remain active on all of your social media platforms.
 Engage with content regularly.
-Like, comment, share, and interact with others in your target industry.
+“Like”, comment, share, and interact with others in your target industry.
 Build your network and show your passion for the field by being an active member of it.
 For more information about platforms, etiquette, and activity, see our post about using social media.

 In addition to being active, network with others.
 Ask for endorsements and recommendations on LinkedIn.
 Reach out to present and former bosses, supervisors, and colleagues.
 Ask these people to help you.
 Strengthen your personal brand by displaying others’ testimonies to your skills and work ethic on LinkedIn.
 Also, this helps you get noticed by the right people in your field.
 See our post about building and leveraging your LinkedIn network.